mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 The Travellers might expect Ordssess to try to expunge his failures with some grand gesture like leading a suicidal attack on the war machine or even the stronghold of Tsyamoykyo.
 However, that is not the Droyne way.
 Ordssess will continue to lead, or he will not.
 His choices will be made dispassionately and based solely on what is best for his Oytrip.
 The Travellers may be able to present arguments one way or the other if they can find a way to approach Ordssess.

-VAYKOUH WARRIOR SPECIES GENDER AGE Droyne — — TRAITS — STR 10 INT 4 SKILLS DEX 11 EDU 2 Caste (Warrior) 2, Gun Combat (energy) 2, Tactics
+VAYKOUH WARRIOR  Droyne — — TRAITS — STR 10 INT 4 SKILLS DEX 11 EDU 2 Caste (Warrior) 2, Gun Combat (energy) 2, Tactics (military) 1
-(military) 1

 #### END 10 PSI 6